 - Last Updated 7/4/17

 Acquired in the mid-80s from Italy, A244S Whitehead is the first generation of modern anti-submarine torpedo to have entered the service with PLAN.
 The 324mm torpedo has an active/passive acoustic homing to 13km at a speed of 30kt.
 It carries a 34kg warhead and weighs 254kg.
 A244S has been seen carried by Z-8 and Z-9C ASW helicopters (up to two under the fuselage) and become the primary aerial ASW weapon of PLAN.
 The other 324mm light torpedo also being carried by Z-8 and Z-9C is Yu-7K.
 It has been produced locally since 90s based on American MK-46 mod 1 technology obtained in the 80s.
 Yu-7K has an active/passive acoustic homing to 14km at a speed of 40kt.
 It carries a 45kg warhead, weighs 235kg and is propelled by OTTO fuel.
 Both A244S and Yu-7K are thought to have undergone upgrade programs (A244S mod 3 standard?) in recent years.
-The latest image (December 2016) indicated that Yu-7K is also being carried by the new Z-18F ASW helicopter.
+Recent images (December 2016) indicated that Yu-7K can also be carried by the new Z-18F ASW helicopter.
+The latest image (December 2017) suggested that a new ASW torpedo (Yu-11K?) has been tested onboard a Z-9F ASW helicopter.

 The most powerful type of PGM currently in service with PLAAF is the KAB-1500KR TV-guided bomb.
 As a heavy 1,500kg-class bomb with a 1,170kg warhead, KAB-1500KR can be used as "bunker busters" against fixed, "hard" targets such as hardened aircraft shelters and underground command centers.
 Its TV seeker locks the target before launch, therefore is drop-and-forget.
 However the bomb can only be dropped in a clear daylight condition, which limits its usage.
 The accuracy is about 4-7m.
 Up to 3 KA-1500KRs can be carried by Su-30MKK at a time.
 Interestingly, no laser-guided weapons were included in the Su-30MKK's weapon package as the indigenous LGBs became available onboard JH-7A and J-10.